The fig tree is an amazing fruit tree with very unique leaves.

 - A warm and sunny location is almost mandatory if you’re hoping for figs.

 - In cold weather climates, consider planting your trees near a wall, since the added protection will help your plants withstand the cold.

 - Fig tree are easily damaged in drafty and windy spots.

 Pruning fig trees is important.

-Pruning your fig tree will speed their growth and increase fig productivity.
+Trimming your fig tree will speed its growth and increase fig productivity.

 - Try pruning at the beginning of spring when tree sap is just starting to flow.

 - Figs develop on new growth and growth that is one year old.

 - Pinching young branches in April is recommended: snip the tip off with you fingernails.

 - For fig trees that are already well-formed, use a hand pruner to cut just above an outward-facing bud on the previous year’s growth.